rstad/resume/resume.md

 Systems Engineer, Aug 19 -- present

-*Initially engaged with the Productivity Tools team specifically to help improve Jira use company-wide.
+*Initially engaged with the Productivity Tools team specifically to improve Jira use company-wide.
 Later shifted focus to automation and standardization to improve efficiency across tools.*

--   Atlassian administrator operating Jira and Confluence at scale
+-   Atlassian administrator operating Jira and Confluence at scale (20000+ users)

--   Jira customization using both native tools and plugins/scripts e.g. Scriptrunner, JEMH, etc.
+-   Jira customization using both native tools and plugins/scripts e.g. Scriptrunner Groovy, Python, Apache Velocity, etc.

--   Chef and Terraform for automation of Jira/Confluence upgrades and migrations
+-   Chef and Terraform for automation of distributed systems upgrades and migrations

--   Platform advocacy and training to drive adoption of our tools
+-   Platform advocacy and training development and delivery to drive adoption of our tools

 -   Automation and process implementation to reduce manual error

--   Developed tools integrated with Jira, LDAP, Mulesoft, Slack, Github, etc.
+-   Developed integrations between Jira, LDAP, Mulesoft, Slack, Github, etc.

--   Implemented Change Management process using Jira, for multiple teams
+-   Implemented Change Management process and tools across product development organisation

--   Migrate teams from manual email-driven processes to automated, auditable, Jira workflows
+-   Migrate teams from manual email-driven processes to automated, auditable, workflows

--   Reduced copy/paste code and trained teammates in improving code reuse
+-   Reduced copy/paste code and mentored junior engineers in improving code reuse

 ### Easypost
 San Francisco, CA